benIflock/IF_BIO_ART_LAB/index.md

 ### The Bio-Art-Lab (B-A-L) is an emergent lab and creative space in the [Invisible Flock](https://invisibleflock.com) Studio
 <br>

-The B-A-L exists to explore practices and techniques related to working with biological and living material; to explore and develop a practice of greater sustainability and entaglement with the natural world.
+The B-A-L exists to explore practices and techniques related to working with biological and living material, to explore and develop a practice of greater sustainability and entaglement with the natural world.

 <img src="images/labWide.jpg" >